 - Prepare the machine and spread color.

-- Fixation (by heat, vaporized or other method) of the color.
+- Colour fixation (by heat, steaming or other method)

-- Washing and operations according to the stamping process.
+- Washing and operations according to the printing process.

-In order to stamp the pastes correctly, it is very important that it has a correct viscosity, since otherwise the pattern may not be well profiled, or it may filter through the fabric if it is too liquid.
+In order to print the pastes correctly, it is very important that they have the correct viscosity, as otherwise the pattern may not be well profiled, or it may filter through the fabric if it is too liquid.
 This parameter can be measured with the viscometer.

-We can stamp manually (each template will be in a frame), with a machine (mold, rollers, templates) or digitally, always stamping dark colors before light ones, and glitters etc …
+We can print manually (each template will be in a frame), with machine (mold, rollers, templates) or digitally, always printing the dark colors before the light ones, and glitter etc.

-- Stamping by colorless or colored corrosion: usually used corrosive dyes to make a pattern on dark fabrics.
+- Colourless or coloured corrosion stamping: usually used corrosive dyes to make a drawing on dark fabrics.

-- Reserve printing: a paste is applied that prevents the penetration of dyes to later dye the entire fabric.
+- Reserve printing: a paste is applied to prevent the penetration of the dyestuffs and then the whole fabric is dyed.

-Thanks to the stamping we can see textiles with flocked, inflatable, laminated, glitter…
+Thanks to printing we can see textiles with flocking, inflatables, laminates, glitter…

-Finally, when we have the fabric washed, bleached and dyed or stamped, we can apply sizing (chemical) and finishing (mechanical).
+Finally, when the fabric has been washed, bleached and dyed or printed, we can apply sizing (chemical) and finishing (mechanical).

-The mechanical finishes apply heat, pressure, tension… by means of machines created for it.
-Some mechanical finishes are: calendering (applying tension, temperature and humidity) to increase shine or ironing; embossing, in which an engraved design is engraved on the cylinder applying pressure and temperature; grinding, which consists of sanding the fabric to give a peach skin effect or raising, which increases the hairiness of the fabric.
+Mechanical finishes apply heat, pressure, tension… by machines created for this purpose.
+Some mechanical finishes are: calendering (applying tension, temperature and humidity) to increase the shine or ironing; embossing, in which an engraved design is engraved on the cylinder by applying pressure and temperature; grinding, which consists of sanding the fabric to give a peach skin effect or raising, which increases the hairiness of the fabric.

-The chemical finishes or sizing improve some property of the fabric applying chemical products.
-Some of the most commonly used finishes are: waterproof, antibacterial, fireproof, fungicide, ultraviolet or antistatic.
+Chemical finishes or sizing improve some property of the fabric by applying chemicals.
+Some of the most commonly used finishes are: water-repellent, antibacterial, fire-resistant, fungicidal, ultraviolet or antistatic.